Academics

 • Grade 6

-As independent learners, sixth graders are encouraged to manage their classroom responsibilities and allot time and dedication to homework.
+As independent learners, sixth graders are encouraged to manage their classroom responsibilities and time.
 Group activities like the two-night trip to Savannah in the spring combine sixth graders’ growing academic and social skills.
 Students and teachers step back in time as they explore museums, military forts, beautiful downtown Savannah, and more.

-Special sixth grade traditions include the Trial of Johnny Cade, based on their reading of The Outsiders and a fun day of outdoor adventure on Explorers Day, during their study of American history.
-During their sixth grade year, students are paired with a second grade buddy, for whom they will write and illustrate a special book with the younger buddy as the main character.
+Special sixth grade traditions include the trial of Johnny Cade, based on their reading of The Outsiders, and a fun day of outdoor adventure on Explorers Day as part of their study of American history.
+During their sixth grade year, students are paired with a second grade buddy for whom they will write and illustrate a special book starring the younger buddy as the main character.

-As they continue to develop into responsible young people, students serve their school and community—cleaning their classrooms and the lunchroom, collecting gifts for the Salvation Army, and volunteering in the community on the Sixth Grade Service Day.
-A year of sixth grade leads a child to increased self-reliance and confidence and further develops relationships with classmates and faculty.
+As they continue to develop into responsible young adults, students serve their school and community—cleaning their classrooms and the lunchroom, and volunteering in the community on the Sixth Grade Service Day.
+A year of sixth grade at Athens Academy leads to increased self-reliance and confidence and further develops relationships with classmates and faculty.

 • Grade 7

 Seventh grade traditions include Coming to America Day, when students spend the day immersed in the Ellis Island immigrant experience as part of their study of American history.
-In the early spring the English classroom is transformed into a Poetry Cafe, complete with hot cocoa, snacks, and jazz music, as each student shares their original poetry with classmates.
+In the early spring the language arts classroom is transformed into a Poetry Café, complete with hot cocoa, snacks, and jazz music, as each student shares their original poetry with classmates.

 • Grade 8

-As the student leaders of the Middle School, eighth graders pursue their interests in team sports and the arts, lead community service projects, organize a talent show, and more.
+As the student leaders of the Middle School, eighth graders pursue their interests in team sports and the arts, lead community service projects, and organize the talent show.
 In their final year of Middle School, students further develop their academic and study skills under the close guidance of faculty.
 They work to develop analytical thinking, research, and presentation skills across the study of English, mathematics, social studies, science, and foreign language.

-A fall retreat on campus and a three-day outdoor retreat in the spring give the students opportunities to focus on personal relationships within the class while working together as a cohesive team.
-In the spring, students apply their knowledge of geography and social studies during the annual Model UN day, when they work closely with students from the Upper School Model UN team to prepare to debate and vote on international resolutions.
-Eighth grade is a year of closure and transition as the faculty guides them toward the next step in their educational experience.
+A fall retreat on campus and a three-day outdoor retreat in the spring give the students opportunities to focus on building personal relationships within the class while working together as a cohesive team.
+In the spring, students apply their knowledge of geography and social studies for the annual Model UN simulation, when they work closely with students from the Upper School Model UN team to prepare to debate and vote on international resolutions.
+Eighth grade is a year of growth and transition as the faculty guides students toward the next step in their educational experience: the Athens Academy Upper School!

 List of 3 members.